 Arizona Boat Bill of Sale Requirements

-Regardless of size, type, or construction, all motorboats, including inflatable rafts, sail boats, and canoes that have electric motors, must be registered in Arizona.
+Regardless of size, type, or construction, all motorboats, including inflatable rafts, sailboats, and canoes that have electric motors, must be registered in Arizona.
 The only exceptions are U.S. Coast Guard-documented watercraft and those watercraft solely used as lifeboats.
 Arizona requires a bill of sale to register new and used watercraft.
-The state provides their own document that can be used, or you can submit your a customized boat bill of sale that includes:
+The state provides its own document that can be used, or you can submit a customized boat bill of sale that includes:

 - The names, as well as the contact information of the buyer and seller